Real-time Multi-view Omnidirectional Depth Estimation for Real Scenarios based on Teacher-Student Learning with Unlabeled Data: Experiment

-We implement and train the model with Pytorch framework and export to ONNX model file and then utilize the NVIDIA TensorRT toolchain to deploy the model on the NVIDIA Orin platform.
-The model is first pre-trained for 40 epochs on the OmniThings dataset with a initial learning rate of 0.0005, and decays the learning rate to 80$\%$ for every 10 epochs.
-Subsequently, the model is trained for 10 epochs on the proposed mixed dataset with a initial learning rate of 0.001, and decays the learning rate to 50$\%$ for every 2 epochs.
-The coefficients for the multi-stage depth prediction loss function are set to 0.5, 0.7, and 1.0, respectively.
-We set the maximum depth as 100 meters and the number of hypothetical spheres as 64.
+We implement and train the proposed Rt-OmniMVS with Pytorch framework.
+We export the model to ONNX model file and then utilize the NVIDIA TensorRT toolchain to deploy the model on the NVIDIA Orin platform.
+The model is first pre-trained for 40 epochs on the OmniThings dataset with a initial learning rate of 0.0005, and decays the learning rate to 80$\%$ of former value for every 10 epochs.
+Subsequently, the model is trained for 10 epochs on the proposed hybrid dataset with a initial learning rate of 0.001, and decays the learning rate to 50$\%$ of former value for every 2 epochs.
+The coefficients $\lambda_{i|i=1,2,3}$ of the loss in Eq.\ref{eq_loss} are set to 0.5, 0.7, and 1.0, respectively.
+We set the number of hypothetical spheres to 64, and set depth range to $[1.65m,1000m]$ for OmniThings and $[0.5m,100m]$ for proposed hybrid dataset.